 Two girls, Peggy Nottingham, alias Peggy McCann and Mary Nottingham, alias Mary Kelly, were arrested and questioned about Officer Mashek’s shooting.
 After 48 hours of questioning, the two girls signed a 62 page confession, which incriminated Adolph Austwick, age 20 and William Curry, age 19.
 Austwick was believed to be the shooter and Curry his accomplice also involved in other robberies.
 They were both held on bond, Austwick’s set at $65,000.00 and Curry’s set at $25,000.00.

 Although Officer Mashek survived the shooting he had persistent medical problems following the incident.
 He would later die from chronic nephritis, a disease of the kidneys, 2 years, 9 months and 6 days later at 12:08 a.m. on April 8, 1926.

-Officer Mashek was waked at his residence located at 4250 West 21st Street and his funeral mass was held at his residence located at 4205 West 21st Street,.
+Officer Mashek was waked at his residence located at 4250 West 21st Street.
+His funeral mass was held at his residence located at 4205 West 21st Street.
 He was laid to rest on April 12, 1926 in Bohemian National Cemetery, 5255 North Pulaski Road, Chicago, Illinois.

 Patrolman Edward F. Mashek, born August 30, 1899, received his Probationary Appointment to the Chicago Police Department on October 27, 1922.